Simplicial model structures on pro-categories: Comparison to the infinity -categorical approach

 \begin{theorem} Let $(\bfC,\bfT)$ be a cofibration test category and suppose that $\bfT$ is closed under pushouts along cofibrations.
 Then the canonical functor

 is an equivalence of quasi-categories. \end{theorem}

-\begin{remark} Note that the category $\bfT$ of test objects in a cofibration test category is often closed under pushouts along cofibrations.
+\begin{remark} Note that in many of the examples discussed in this paper, the category $\bfT$ of test objects is closed under pushouts along cofibrations.
 For example, this is the case if $(\bfC,\bfT)$ has inherited the structure of a cofibration test category from some model category $\bfE$ in the sense of \autoref{example:InheritedCofibrationTestCategory}. \end{remark}

 \begin{remark} If $(\bfC,\bfT)$ is a cofibration test category, then one can always ``enlarge'' the full subcategory $\bfT$ together with the sets of (trivial) cofibrations to obtain a cofibration test category $(\bfC,\bfT')$ such that $\bfT'$ is closed under pushouts along cofibrations, and for which the completed model structures $\Ind(\bfC,\bfT)$ and $\Ind(\bfC,\bfT')$ coincide.
 To see this, note that we can define $\bfT'$ to consists of all objects in $\bfC$ that are cofibrant in $\Ind(\bfC,\bfT)$, and that we can define the (trivial) cofibrations of $(\bfC,\bfT')$ to be the trivial cofibrations of $\Ind(\bfC,\bfT)$ between objects of $\bfT'$; that is, we endow $\bfC$ with the structure of a cofibration test category inherited from $\Ind(\bfC,\bfT)$ (see \autoref{example:InheritedCofibrationTestCategory}).
 It is then clear that the model structures $\Ind(\bfC,\bfT)$ and $\Ind(\bfC,\bfT')$ coincide, and that $\bfT'$ is closed under pushouts along cofibrations.
 In particular, we see by \autoref{thm:UnderlyingInftyCategory} that the underlying $\infty$-category of $\Ind(\bfC,\bfT)$ can be described as the ind-category of the small $\infty$-category $N(\bfT')$, which contains $N(\bfT)$ as a full subcategory. \end{remark}